PhuongFX/Wine/README.md

 ## `How it Works` 🫶

-Using a combination of exploratory data analysis, data preprocessing, feature scaling, and K-Means clustering to clustering, and 📈visualization to identify patterns and relationships in the wine data.
+Using a combination of exploratory data analysis, data preprocessing, feature scaling, and K-Means to clustering, and 📈visualization to identify patterns and relationships in the wine data.

 ## `Usage` 🤗